pagkly/Zed/Investopedia4/What Is an Eavesdropping Attack.md

 ## Understanding the Eavesdropping Attack

-An eavesdropping attack can be difficult to detect because the network transmissions will appear to be operating normally.
+An eavesdropping attack can be difficult to detect because the network transmissions [[Will|will]] appear to be operating normally.

 To be successful, an eavesdropping attack requires a weakened connection between a client and a server that the attacker can exploit to reroute network traffic.
 The attacker installs network monitoring software, the "sniffer," on a computer or a server to intercept data as it is transmitted.